 The Rabbits continued to dominate the second half as they outshot the Coyotes 8-2.
 Inskeep saved both Coyote attempts in the second half.

-Jamie Karch took her first shot of the game at the 56:36, but Inskeep and the Jackrabbit defense were there to stop Karch.
-The second attempt for the Coyotes came in the 83rd minute on Colleen Reeves shot.
+Jamie Karch took her first shot of the game at the 56:36 mark, but Inskeep and the Jackrabbit defense were there to stop Karch.
+The second attempt for the Coyotes came in the 83rd minute on Colleen Reeves' shot.
 Inskeep collected her fourth and final save of the game to preserve the clean sheet for the Jackrabbits.

 Viktor posted five saves in the game.